GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 The team continued digging into long tasks in order to find subsequent improvements.

 <figure>
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/tlMIQRWDAeEY7UV4cFQo.png", alt="Detailed view of main thread view of Mercado Libre's product detail pages after first round of optimizations.", width="800", height="259", class="w-screenshot" %}
+  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/tlMIQRWDAeEY7UV4cFQo.png", alt="Detailed view of main thread view of Mercado Libre's product detail pages after first round of optimizations.", width="800", height="259" %}
    <figcaption>
       The Waterfall (not pictured) helped Mercado Libre identify which libraries were using the main thread heavily (<b>Browser Main Thread</b> row) and the <b>Page is Interactive</b> row clearly shows that this main thread activity is blocking interactivity.
   </figcaption>